ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Configure-the-Scala-Stream-Collector-v0.3.md

 ### 2. Sinks

 The `collector.sink.enabled` setting determines which of the supported sinks to write raw events to:
-+ `"kinesis`" for writing Thrift-serialized records and error rows to a Kinesis stream
++ `"kinesis`" for writing Thrift-serialized records to a Kinesis stream
-+ `"stdout`" for writing Base64-encoded Thrift-serialized records and error rows to stdout and stderr respectively
++ `"stdout`" for writing Base64-encoded Thrift-serialized records to stdout

 The default setting is `"kinesis`".